 Dance the Night Away

 If you like to up the tempo a bit and have a night out, you’ll be spoilt for choice with the nightclubs in Newcastle.
-Take for example: The Empress, a lively nightspot with VIP booths; Flares Newcastle, a retro bar complete with glitter balls; Perdu, with its exposed brick bar, mood lighting and chandeliers; House of Smith, a stylish nightclub with brick, drapes and chandeliers; Madame Koo with Asian-style decor, cocktails and a DJ; Eden Newcastle with themed bars and disco room; and, Tup Tup Palace a multi-level nightclub featuring waterfalls, Eastern-style decor and mosaic lamps.
+Take for example The Empress, a lively nightspot with VIP booths; Flares Newcastle, a retro bar complete with glitter balls; Perdu, with its exposed brick bar, mood lighting, and chandeliers; House of Smith, a stylish nightclub with brick, drapes, and chandeliers; Madame Koo with Asian-style decor, cocktails, and a DJ; and, Tup Tup Palace a multi-level nightclub featuring waterfalls, Eastern-style decor, and mosaic lamps.
 After all that dancing, you’ll be ready for a rest.

 A Lazy Brunch

 There’s no better way to start a carefree day without the kids than with a tasty brunch by the quayside.
 The Quayside is a JD Wetherspoon pub, so you can be sure of a hearty and fulfilling breakfast, any day of the week.
 Violets is a quintessentially British neighbourhood bistro serving breakfast, lunch and daily bakes throughout the day.